 I am a writer

-of fiction and narrative non-fiction published in 3:AM Magazine, McSweeneys, the Independent, Parallel, The Pool, and several books including Nasty Women, Know Your Place, and The Digital Critic.
+of fiction and narrative non-fiction published in 3:AM Magazine, McSweeneys, and Kinfolk and contributor to several books including Nasty Women, Know Your Place, The Digital Critic, We’ll Never Have Paris, We Were Always Here, and others.
+I write a weekly column for the Scotsman newspaper, and my debut non-fiction book is out in Autumn 2020.

 I am a critic

-with book review and literary commentary published in the Times Literary Supplement, the Guardian, Glasgow Review of Books, Review 31, Scottish Review of Books, The List, and others.
-I undertook the inaugural Scottish Review of Books Emerging Critics Scheme.
+with book review and literary commentary published in the Times Literary Supplement, the Guardian, Glasgow Review of Books, Review 31, Scottish Review of Books, The List, The Skinny, and others.
+I undertook the inaugural Scottish Review of Books Emerging Critics Scheme mentored by Alan Taylor and returned as a mentor myself, and have also served on the Saltire Society’s literary awards judging panel.

 I am a publisher